 If a proposal for a

 The Diagnostic is where the Sales and Production teams collaborate to create the project vision.
 The production team should do about half the work during a diagnostic process.
-The project DRI is responsible for writing and agreeing to the final paperwork and agreement with the client.
+The Strategist is responsible for coming up with the final vision for the project.
+The PM is responsible for writing paperwork that matches that vision.

 The extent of each diagnostic is different and is determined during the sales phase.
 For a full diagnostic, like we did with APC, we interviewed 10-15 internal staff including their leadership and sales teams, along with interviewing one of their clients to hear about the experience of using APC.
 For a briefer one, we might only do two meetings with a core group of stakeholders.

 The typical structure is that we start out just asking people about the client.
 We get to know their business intimately.
 We become experts in their field.
 Then we start talking pragmatically about the website and how it can solve their problems.
 So a typical structure is a two-day model: One day learning about the company, one day discussing the website and even starting to sketch stuff out.
 The second day is oriented around resolving the specific questions with which we started the Diagnostic.
 For example, if the client’s budget didn’t fit their desired features, the main object of day two would be to figure out which features can be deferred to a future phase at the lowest impact on the effectiveness of the project.

 The final output of the diagnostic is a report which can be used as a starting point for the project documentation.

 During the Diagnostic, we should also recommend a support approach to the client.
 This should include a rough estimate for the amount of support work we believe will be necessary over which timeframes.

 After we have a signed SOW, we are ready to begin.